2024 Magnitsky Series

 Moderator:

-Remarks by honorable Professor Irwin Cotler, the International Chair of the Raoul Wallenberg Centre for Human Rights
+Remarks by The Honorable Professor Irwin Cotler, Founder and International Chair of the Raoul Wallenberg Centre for Human Rights, former Minister of Justice and Attorney General of Canada

 Share